-Following a decade of its partnership with the Forest Stewardship Council® (FSC®), 100% of all Tetra Pak paperboard is now sourced from FSC® certified forests and other controlled sources, reaching consumers around the globe.
+Following a decade of its partnership with the Forest Stewardship Council® (FSC®), 100% of all Tetra Pak paperboard is now sourced from FSC® certified forests.
+Other controlled sources, reaching consumers around the globe.

 In Malaysia, over 70 percent of all Tetra Pak cartons carry the FSC® label.
 Consumers can rest assured that all Tetra Pak cartons are produced and sourced from FSC® certified forests and other controlled sources.
-Since Tetra Pak’s FSC®-labelled packaging was first made available in Malaysia in 2014, the company has been actively working to enable its customers to understand the significance of the certification label.
+Since Tetra Pak’s FSC®-labelled packaging was first made available in Malaysia in 2014, the company has been actively working.
+It has enabled its customers to understand the significance of the certification label.

 Currently, Tetra Pak customers who have displayed the FSC label on their packaging are Ace Canning Corporation Sdn Bhd (Drinho, Homesoy, Soyfresh), Amoy Canning Beverages Sdn Bhd (Delite), Dutch Lady Milk Industries Berhad (Dutch Lady), Etika Sdn Bhd (Goodday), F&N Beverages Marketing Sdn Bhd (Seasons, Fruit Tree Fresh, Magnolia, Farmhouse), Linaco Manufacturing (M) Sdn Bhd (Cowa, Rasaku), Malaysia Milk Sdn Bhd (Marigold), Nestle Products Sdn Bhd (Milo, Nescafe, Just Milk, Nestle Omega Plus), PepsiCo (M) Sdn Bhd (Tropicana).